zheey/media-encoding/README.md

 This project can only be run on a local machine for now.
 Kindly clone this repository.

 ### `Install Dependency`:
-Run `yarn` to install all dependencies.
+Run `npm` to install all dependencies.

 ## Library Used
 ### `NodeJS`